Sei Giga Developer Guide

 Introduction

 Building on Sei Giga opens up possibilities for creating applications that were previously impossible on traditional blockchains.
-This guide provides everything you need to start developing high-performance dApps that can handle millions of users.
+This guide provides you a sneek peek to start developing high-performance dApps that can handle millions of users.

 Key advantages for developers: